Noah-H309/Openclaw-browser/README.md

 5. Run in another shell: openclaw browser --browser-profile openclaw start
 5. Enjoy automatic browsing experience!!
 You have to instruct model to use browser tool and guide it through  webpage, otherwise it won`t quite understand it.

 OpenClaw installation is very easy through Ollama.
-To run it just paste in a web browser the WebUI URL.
+To run it just paste in a web browser the Web UI URL.

 ![image](https://github.com/Noah-H309/Enable-Openclaw-browser-tool/blob/main/url.png)